LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 .. note::

    The requirements below are what your END assignment will look like.
    This assignment is broken down so you can complete small pieces as you go.
-You need to move sequentially starting at Part 1.
+You need to move sequentially starting at "Transform".
    Please read the WHOLE assignment page before starting.

 Requirements